 That and those for items that are further away

-We use that and those for items which are not close or are further away compared to another item.
+We use that and those for items that are not close or are further away compared to another item.

 That and those for distant abstract nouns

-The demonstrative adjectives “that” and “those” specify distant abstract nouns such as dates or times or rules and theories.
+The demonstrative adjectives “that” and “those” specify distant abstract nouns such as dates, times, or rules and theories.

 This these that and those as demonstrative pronouns